-Three additional MCU ports (only on 80-pin uPSD34xx devices) are dedicated to bring out the 8032 MCU address, data, and control signals to external pins.
-One port, named MCUAD[7:0], has eight multiplexed address/data bidirectional signals.
+Three additional MCU ports (only on 80-pin uPSD33xx devices) are dedicated to bring out the 8032 MCU address, data, and control signals to external pins.
+One port, named MCUA[11:8], contains four MCU address signal outputs.
+Another port, named MCUAD[7:0], has eight multiplexed address/data bidirectional signals.
 The third port has MCU bus control outputs: read, write, program fetch, and address latch.
 These ports are typically used to connect external parallel peripherals and memory devices, but they may NOT be used as GPIO.
-Notice that the eight upper address signals do not come out to pins on the port.
-If high-order address signals are required on external pins (MCU addresses A[15:8]), then these address signals can be brought out as needed to PLD output pins or to the Address Out mode pins on PSD Module ports.
-See PSD Module section, "Section 28.5.39: Latched address output mode on page 232 for details.
+Notice that only four of the eight upper address signals come out to pins on the port MC-UA[11:8].
+If additional high-order address signals are required on external pins (MCU addresses A[15:12]), then these address signals can be brought out as needed to PLD output pins or to the Address Out mode pins on PSD Module ports.
+See PSD Module section, "Latched Address Output Mode, page 177 for details.

-Figure 16 on page 71 represents the flexibility of pin function routing controlled by the SFRs.
+Figure 16., page 55 represents the flexibility of pin function routing controlled by the SFRs.
 Each of the 24 pins on three ports, P1, P3, and P4, may be individually routed on a pin-by-pin basis to a desired function.